solana-developers/professional-education/README.md

 ### Morning of event

 - **You will have little or no time in the hour before the event.** Someone will inevitably arrive early.
 Don’t leave anything to the last minute if you can.
-- Write the wifi name on the whiteboard - people will arrive late, let them know Wifi password.
+- Write the wifi name on the whiteboard - people will arrive late, let them know the Wifi password.
 Don’t use a slide for this, or you’ll forever be jumping back and forth to the slide with the WiFi details.
 - As people arrive, greet them and let them know about Breakfast

 ### Delivering content remotely